Welcome to the CMUQatar Library

 Contact a librarian (‘Contact Us’) for more information or to make an appointment.

-Students bring a copy of their course schedule to collect their books from the textbooks store in the Library from 8am-5pm during the first week of every semester.
+Students bring a copy of their course schedule to collect their books from the “textbooks store” in the Library from 8am-4pm during the first few weeks of every semester.

-At least one spare copy of each textbook is kept on reserve at the front of the library for quick access in a pinch.
+At least one spare copy of each textbook is kept on reserve at the library’s Information Desk for quick access in a pinch.
 Ask library staff for assistance finding the one you need.
 Reference copies of textbooks from past semesters are also kept for at least 18 months.

 Need some peace and quiet?
 Head to the Shh!Room in the back of the library, where silence reigns.